-After analyzing all 287 cities with a population over 5,000, we came up with this list as the 10 best places in Ohio:
+After analyzing 250 places in Ohio, we came up with this list of the best places:

 - Upper Arlington (Photos)